 reflective representation

 “Reflective representation” is the idea that members of a government should match (or reflect) the demographics of the community they serve.
-Achieving more reflective representation for people of color, women, and voters living in East and North Portland were goals of the 2022 Charter Review Commission.
 Over the last two decades, Portlanders have most often been represented by a white (88%) and male (77%) City Commission.
 The majority of elected leaders came from the West side of the city or inner Northeast neighborhoods.
 In the last few years, more women and people of color were elected.

 About these dashboards: Explore this rich data set by adjusting filters, hovering over graphs and charts to see more data details, and clicking to isolate specific data criteria.